Beth Israel Founding Stone

 Documented Jewish presence in Kingston dates from the middle of the 19th century.
 Among the earliest arrivals were the brothers Joseph and Abraham Nordheimer who later moved to Toronto.
 They remain known among pianists and musicians for promoting music and producing the high quality Nordheimer pianos.

 Simon Oberndorffer came to Kingston, via New York, in 1857.
 He started a cigar factory and became one of the main founders of the Orthodox Beth Israel Congregation in 1908.
-Beth Israel has occupied the building at 116 Centre Street since 1910.
+Beth Israel was first located on Queen Street from 1910 until our new Beth Israel Synagogue was built in 1964 at 116 Centre Street.

 Until 1960, the vast majority of the congregants were merchants or businessmen from Central and Eastern Europe.